-Hike the Triple Falls Trail at DuPont State Forest to a trio of cascading waterfalls on the scenic Little River on a relatively easy, 1 mile, kid-friendly hike.
+Hike the Triple Falls Trail at North Carolina’s DuPont State Forest to a stunning trio of cascading waterfalls.

-This hike to Triple Falls spans one mile, round trip.
-The hike follows the Triple Falls Trail in DuPont State Recreational Forest, a beautiful, 10,000 acre playground that’s popular with hikers, bikers and runners, located just east of Brevard, NC.
-While Triple Falls is clearly the hike’s main attraction, there’s abundant beauty along the trail, too: the hike follows the scenic Little River along a wide meander, catching views of the glassy river as it flows over a grassy, bouldered bed.
+This hike scores views of all three waterfalls on a one-mile, kid-friendly, round trip adventure.
+The route explores DuPont State Recreational Forest, a beautiful, 10,000-acre playground that’s popular with hikers, mountain bikers, and runners, located just east of Brevard, NC.
+And while the waterfalls are the hike’s main attraction, there’s abundant natural beauty throughout the hike, too: the trail follows the scenic Little River, catching views of the glassy river as it flows over a grassy, bouldered bed.

-The hike from the Hooker Falls / Triple Falls parking area off Staton Road (view maps and driving directions), immediately crosses the wood and metal bridge spanning the Little River.
-The hike catches views of the river’s rocky bed from the bridge as it crosses.
+The adventure starts at a trailhead in the park off Staton Road (view maps and driving directions), immediately crossing the wood and metal bridge spanning the Little River, catching views of the river’s scenic rocky bed from the bridge.

-Reaching the opposite shore, the hike ducks under a bridge, catching wide views of the Little River.
+Reaching the opposite shore, the hike ducks under a bridge, catching expansive river views.
 A tributary stream, Hooker Creek, joins the river on the opposite bank, tumbling over a rocky, bouldered bed before flowing into a glassy pool.
 Tall grasses line the river’s banks.

-The Triple Falls Trail follows a wide, graveled path, diving deeper into the forest and following the contours of a wide meander on the river.
+The trail follows a wide, graveled path, diving deeper into the forest and following the river’s broad meander.
 The forest is lush, shaded by tall trees above and covered in vibrant green moss and orange-brown leaves below.
 Leathery-leafed and gnarly-branched rhododendron are abundant, lining the sides of the trail.

-The hike arcs southbound, reaching a trail junction at .2 mile and veering left to visit the lower Triple Falls waterfall.
-Just below the falls, the river’s flow is serene, bordered by blocky rock, grasses and tall trees.
+The hike arcs southbound, reaching a trail junction at .2 mile and veering left to visit the lower of the three waterfalls.
+Just below the falls, the river’s flow is serene, bordered by blocky rocks, grasses, and tall trees.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

 Up for an adventure?
-DuPont State Forest is filled with more than 80 miles of outstanding hiking, biking and running trails.
-Don’t miss the short hike to Hooker Falls, accessible from the Triple Falls trailhead: it’s an easy .6 mile hike to a wide, cascading waterfall on the Little River (and a popular summertime swimming hole).
-Or if you’re up for chasing some serious waterfall beauty, hike the forest’s Three Waterfalls Hike to visit Hooker Falls, Triple Falls and the towering cascades of High Falls on a 4.5 mile roundtrip.
+DuPont State Forest offers more than 80 miles of outstanding hiking, biking, and running trails.
+Don’t miss the short hike to Hooker Falls, accessible from the Triple Falls trailhead: it’s an easy .6 mile hike to a broad, cascading waterfall on the Little River (and a popular summertime swimming hole).
+Or if you’re up for chasing some serious waterfall beauty, hike the forest’s Three Waterfalls Hike to visit Hooker Falls, Triple Falls and the towering cascades of High Falls on a 4.5-mile roundtrip.